TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/getting_started/ccs_launch.md

 - Make sure you have done the steps for a SOC initialization method
   - **RECOMMENDED** method is \ref EVM_FLASH_SOC_INIT
   - Other options, if recommended method cannot be used, are mentioned in \ref EVM_SOC_INIT
-- Make sure EVM boot mode switch is setup correctly based on the SOC initilization method
+- Make sure EVM boot mode switch is setup correctly based on the SOC initialization method
 \endcond
 \cond SOC_AWR294X || SOC_AM263X
   - For the **RECOMMENDED** method, \ref EVM_FLASH_SOC_INIT, the boot mode should be \ref BOOTMODE_QSPI